ImMPrada/top_linkedLists/README.md

 Luckily in Ruby arrays aren’t limited to a certain size, so you don’t have to think about overcoming that limitation.

 So if array size is not a limitation in Ruby, are linked lists really necessary?
-The short answer to that is no; however, it’s the simplest of the dynamic data structures and it will give you a solid foundation, so you can understand more complex data structures like graphs and binary trees with more ease.</q>
+The short answer to that is no; however, it’s the simplest of the dynamic data structures and it will give you a solid foundation, so you can understand more complex data structures like graphs and binary trees with more ease.<q>

 ### How to try